Skip to main content

 On this accredited course you’ll study theories backed up by substantial evidence, and then get the opportunity to apply this learning in professional practice.

-All modules are mandatory to ensure you’re eligible to register as a nurse with the NMC.
+All modules are mandatory in your first and second year to ensure you’re eligible to register as a nurse with the NMC.

 Mandatory modules